 Prefect application forms can be collected from your form tutor.

-This form should be completed and returned to Mr Maycock by Friday 23 April 2021.
+This form should be completed and returned to Mr Ikin by Friday 11th March 2022.
 You may put an additional sheet along with this if you feel that there is more you would like to add but please do not feel that you have to.

-Mr Wilson, Mr Maycock will then go through the applications very carefully and use this information alongside their knowledge of our students as well as conversations with form tutors, teachers and other colleagues to determine a short list of candidates.
+Mr Wilson and Mr Ikin will then go through the applications very carefully and use this information alongside their knowledge of our students as well as conversations with form tutors, teachers and other colleagues to determine a shortlist of candidates.
 This shortlist will then be presented to the Pastoral team and Curriculum leaders before going to the School Leadership Team for discussion and final selection.
-Emphasis is placed not only on the contributions that students have made to date but also on their skill set and potential to effectively perform the diverse and demanding role of a Prefect.
+Emphasis is placed not only on the contributions that students have made to date but also on their skill set and potential to effectively perform the diverse and demanding role of a prefect.

 There is no specific, pre-determined number of prefects to be selected but we must ensure that there is a sufficient role for each of our prefects to really grow into, so numbers are inevitably restricted.
 We recognise that all those who apply will have made and continue to make a significant and highly valued contribution to our school community and beyond, but unfortunately, as with any selection process, not all can be successful.
 We will continue to offer as many volunteering and leadership opportunities as possible to all our students regardless of whether or not they are a prefect.
 Those who are not successful might wish to consider an alternative but equally important role in school for example volunteering to mentor younger students and support them in their learning.

-Students and parents will be notified of the outcome of the application process around May half-term.
+We aim to notify students and parents of the outcome of the application process around the Easter break in mid April.